jules2689/trudeau/docs/2020-04-19/q_a.md

 Prime Minister Trudeau's we recognize that countries around the world are looking at their own regimes and recognizing that there are vulnerable businesses that are going to be important to our recovery who are perhaps exposed to foreign purchases in a vulnerable time, that we need to be careful and are taken care of.
-We'll be strengthening our oversight and paying close attention to foreign investment in this country, to ensure that there isn't people taking advantage of this crisis.[speaking french].
+We'll be strengthening our oversight and paying close attention to foreign investment in this country, to ensure that there isn't people taking advantage of this crisis.